version-6/version-6/README.md

-im v6
+im v6,
-not much to say about me
+not much to say about me.
 i speak japanese